rust-lang/reference/src/items/external-blocks.md

 knows that they have to be dynamically loaded at runtime.

-Specifying `kind = "dylib"` instructs the Rust compiler to link an import library based on the `name` key, the linker will then use its normal library resolution logic to find that import library.
+Specifying `kind = "dylib"` instructs the Rust compiler to link an import library based on the `name` key.
+The linker will then use its normal library resolution logic to find that import library.
 Alternatively, specifying `kind = "raw-dylib"` instructs the compiler to generate an import library during compilation and provide that to the linker instead.

-`raw-dylib` is only supported on Windows and not supported on x86 (`target_arch="x86"`), see [58713].
+`raw-dylib` is only supported on Windows and not supported on 32-bit x86 (`target_arch="x86"`).
 Using it when targeting other platforms or x86 on Windows will result in a compiler error.

 ### The `link_name` attribute